stripe/stripe-go/README.md

 - Add support for expanding of properties

-For any other requests, bug or comments, please [open an issue](https://github.com/cosn/stripe/issues/new).
+For any other requests, bug or comments, please [open an issue](https://github.com/stripe/stripe-go/issues/new).
-Pull requests are welcome.